kimorasananikone/Vigen-re-cipher---Multiprocessing/README.md

 Your solution should first generate a matrix with dimensions L x L, where L corresponds to the length of the string obtained from the input file in Stage 1.1.
 Next, using the seed string supplied via the '-s' command-line argument, populate the matrix according to the following rules:

+1. Initialize Your Matrix
+a.
+Start by creating an empty matrix with L rows and L columns, where L is the length of the string located in the input file retrieved in Stage 1.
+b.
+Once generated, your matrix will have a total of 𝐿2 cells to fill.
+2. Fill the Matrix
+a.
+Begin at the top-left cell of your matrix and proceed to fill the matrix with the characters from the seed string provided to your application by the ‘-s’ command line argument.
+b.
+Place each character in the cells moving from left to right across the top row.